 That is unless you’re currently trying to reach a sign-up bonus on a card.
 I hope any bonus you signed up for will earn more per dollar spent than even the best return on groceries.
 Don’t be afraid to lose out on a category bonus if you need that spending to meet the sign-up bonus requirement.

 Creative ways to boost earnings

 If you want to get creative, you can buy supermarket gift cards at a location where you earn a large bonus in that category.
 Since I earn 5X Ultimate Rewards at office supply stores with the Ink Cash card, I can purchase Whole Foods cards from our local Office Depot.
-Personally, it’s not worth the extra 1/2 point we’d earn over the Amex Everyday Preferred for us to keep running for gift cards (and I think Sharon would kill me if I kept handing her cards to use when she goes shopping) (Note from Sharon: I dunno if I would kill you.
+Personally, it’s not worth the extra points we’d earn over our other cards for us to keep running for gift cards (and I think Sharon would kill me if I kept handing her cards to use when she goes shopping) (Note from Sharon: I dunno if I would kill you.
 I don’t know nuthin’ about these credit cards – I might give you a whole lot of side-eye).

 You may also be able to find grocery store gift cards at home improvement stores or gas stations if you have a card that earns a large bonus at those locations.

 If you’re a Costco shopper, you might look into getting the Costco Anywhere card.
 For no annual fee, you’ll earn 2% back for all your Costco purchases.
 There are also a few higher-level ways to maximize Costco purchases, but those are outside the scope of this post.

 No matter if you decide to sign up for a new card with a high multiplier for grocery store spending or just juggling cards in your wallet to get the most from the cards you have, take a few minutes to make sure you’re getting the most amount of points possible in a category that makes up 5% of your spending.